William Smith (shearer): Legacy

-In April 2005, Deucem was inducted into the Australian Shearer's Hall of Fame in Hay, NSW, the first aboriginal to be honoured.
+In April 2005, Deucem was inducted into the Australian Shearer's Hall of Fame in Hay, NSW, the first Aboriginal person to be honoured.
 The hall honours shearers with exceptional skill, character and contribution to the shearing industry.
 His family donated the Hall of Fame silver shears trophy to the Australian Institute of Aboriginal and Torres Strait Islander Studies.

-In June 2006, Deucem's skill as a shearer was recognized in the form of a plaque unveiled by the ACT Chief Minister, Jon Stanhope.
+In June 2006, Deucem's skill as a shearer was recognised in the form of a plaque unveiled by the ACT Chief Minister, Jon Stanhope.
 The plaque forms part of the Canberra Heritage Trails project that tells the story of Canberra from the time of the Ngunnawal people onward.

 A documentary about Deucem's life has been green lit and is currently in pre-production.
 It is being produced by Deucem's great-grandson Benjamin Smith, who is also working on a screenplay for a feature film of his ancestor's life.